SomeDieYoung27/Vitalis.ai/README.md

 # Vitalis.ai
-Most overengineered AI health app to exist
+Most overengineered AI health app to exist for a personal goal

 Architecture of this project thought out so far